Feo's Stuff HORROR / THRILLER

 TRIVIA

 I will tell you that it was produced by Edmund Goldman and Paul Schriebman.
 Edmund produced one more movie before giving it up.
 Paul, to his credit, was a better lawyer than a movie producer and didn't try to produce anything else after the Amercanized disaster of GIGANTIS.
-Paul was also instrumental in getting GODZILLA over to American sores in the first place, so I guess we owe him that at least.
+Paul was also instrumental in getting GODZILLA over to American shores in the first place, so I guess we owe him that at least.

 Stars from the first Gojira return as different characters in GODZILLA RAIDS AGAIN